frmichel/taxref-ld/src/README.md

 ### Downloading TAXREF and loading it into MongoDB

-In a first step, the pipeline queries the [TAXREF Web API](https://taxref.mnhn.fr/taxref-web/api/doc) to fetch relevant data about all the taxa available in TAXREF.
+In a first step, the pipeline queries the [TAXREF Web API](https://taxref.mnhn.fr/taxref-web/api/doc) to fetch relevant data available in TAXREF about all the taxa.

-The JSON content retrieved from the TAXREF Web API is then uploaded into a MongoDB database, and pre-processed with MongoDB aggregation queries to prepare the JSON documents for the next step.
+The JSON content retrieved from the Web API is then uploaded to a MongoDB database, and pre-processed with MongoDB aggregation queries to prepare the JSON documents for the next step.

-Directory [taxref2mongo](taxref2mongo) provides the scripts involved in this step, together will further details.
+Directory [taxref2mongo](taxref2mongo) provides the scripts involved in this step, together will further documentation.

 ### RDF files generation